usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Cost-benefit analysis:

-* Integration risks may cost $1.5-2.3M and have a 6-9 month timeline
+* Integration risks may cost $1.5-2.3M and have a 6-9 month timeline.
-* Compare against continued poor performance costs, and reputational damage
+* Compare against continued poor performance costs, and reputational damage.
-* Consider the opportunity costs of delayed system benefits to citizens
+* Consider the opportunity costs of delayed system benefits to citizens.

 Understand that feasibility isn't just about finding a replacement vendor—it's about managing the complex process of system integration while maintaining service continuity.